RiteshShikne/RiteshShikne/README.md

 I'm a passionate software developer with a keen interest in web development, machine learning and data science With a strong background in JavaScript, I bring a unique blend of creativity and technical proficiency to every project.
 ...
-Feel free to explore Ritesh's repositories to discover more about the exciting projects and contributions!
+Feel free to explore my repositories to discover more about the exciting projects and contributions!

 Skills